 Houston’s probate procedure transfers property from the decedent to the heirs.
 This process may seem complicated and overwhelming for someone already dealing with painful emotions such as grief and loss.
 Probate proceedings can be a distracting nuisance if you don’t have a good understanding of how it works.
-However, having a trusted probate attorney by your side can make it less stressful.
+However, having a trusted probate lawyer by your side can make it less stressful.

-Experienced Houston probate Attorney Whitney L. Thompson understands what you’re going through.
-As a skilled estate planning lawyer, Attorney Thompson has represented many clients on the same path that you are about to take.
+Experienced Houston probate attorney Whitney L. Thompson understands what you’re going through.
+As a skilled Houston estate planning lawyer, Attorney Thompson has represented many clients on the same path that you are about to take.
 Our team of legal professionals, along with attorney Thompson, are here to help you navigate the process.
-We will work hard to ensure that you get everything you deserve and with minimal hassle.
+We will work hard to ensure that you get everything you deserve with minimal hassle.
 You can trust us to fight against greedy executors and creditors as well as any other person who wants to seize control of the estate.

 Call us today at (281) 214-0173 to schedule a consultation.